Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 From beatlesebooks.com

-The day after, January 7, he would change his mind and start combining it with another song “Golden Slumbers“, anticipating the medley which would be released on the “Abbey Road” album later in 1969.
+The following day, January 7, Paul changed his mind and began merging “Carry That Weight” with another song, “Golden Slumbers,” foreshadowing the medley that would later appear on the “Abbey Road” album later in 1969.

-Ringo also brought a new composition of his, “Octopus’ Garden“, but only a brief incomplete version of the song was performed.
-The Beatles would come back to it on January 23.
+Ringo also introduced his new composition, “Octopus’ Garden“, though only a brief, incomplete version was performed.
+The Beatles would return to the song later in the sessions on January 23.

-John didn’t bring any new tune but decided to re-introduce “Across The Universe” to the band, a track recorded in February 1968 but never released.
+John didn’t introduce any new songs that day but chose to revisit “Across the Universe,” a track the band had recorded in February 1968 but had yet to release.

 They ran through two rough rehearsals of the song with John on electric guitar and lead vocals (flubbing the lyrics here and there), Paul on bass and harmony vocals (sung throughout some of the verses as well as the choruses), George on electric guitar through a wah-wah pedal, and Ringo tapping out the beat on tom toms as he had done on the original recording.
 The song was then dropped for the time being, much attention being given to “Don’t Let Me Down” and “Two Of Us” before the rehearsal ended.